 The City will expand housing rehabilitation assistance to very low- and low-income homeowners to address code violations, repair major building systems in danger of failure, abate lead-based paint hazards, conduct minor home repairs for seniors, and perform or fund emergency repairs.
-Per the Council-adopted target of 100 percent building electrification by 2040 (Equitable Climate Action Plan (ECAP) Action B-2) and energy resilience for all (ECAP Action A-2), the City will pursue resources to integrate holistic building electrification improvements with other improvements for health, safety, and livability.
+Per the Council-adopted target of 100 percent building electrification by 2040 (Equitable Climate Action Plan (ECAP) Action B-2) and energy resilience for all (ECAP Action A-2), the City will pursue resources to integrate holistic building electrification, onsite renewable energy, and energy storage into these programs where possible, and combining building electrification improvements with other improvements for health, safety, and livability.
 Per the ECAP, electrification refers to the replacement of methane (aka "natural") gas systems and appliances with efficient, effective, all-electric alternatives, such as heat pumps or induction cooking.
 Electrification is intended to be permanent: to meet the Council's 2040 target, buildings switching away from gas to efficient electric systems and appliances should not later add gas infrastructure or appliances.
 Some of the programs currently operated by the City of Oakland or its partners include: